e18e/eslint-plugin/README.md

 | [prefer-timer-args](./src/rules/prefer-timer-args.ts) | Prefer passing function and arguments directly to `setTimeout`/`setInterval` instead of wrapping in an arrow function or using `bind` | ✅ | ✅ | ✖️ |
 | [prefer-date-now](./src/rules/prefer-date-now.ts) | Prefer `Date.now()` over `new Date().getTime()` and `+new Date()` | ✅ | ✅ | ✖️ |
 | [prefer-regex-test](./src/rules/prefer-regex-test.ts) | Prefer `RegExp.test()` over `String.match()` and `RegExp.exec()` when only checking for match existence | ✅ | ✅ | 🔶 |

-**Legend for "Requires Types" column:**
-- ✖️ = Does not require types
-- ✅ = Requires types
-- 🔶 = Optionally uses types (works without TypeScript but more powerful with it)

 ## License